 4.3.1 Extenuating Circumstances

-a. provided true and correct information with respect to any relevant Customer Request;
+- provided true and correct information with respect to any relevant Customer Request;

-b. properly and accurately completed any online application with respect to the relevant Agency Check;
+- properly and accurately completed any online application with respect to the relevant Agency Check;

-c. properly provided all consents (including by signing and dating any pre-populated informed consent form) required by ESA with respect to the relevant Services; or
+- properly provided all consents (including by signing and dating any pre-populated informed consent form) required by ESA with respect to the relevant Services; or

-d. properly provided all identification information required by ESA with respect to the relevant Services.
+- properly provided all identification information required by ESA with respect to the relevant Services.

 4.3.2 No Refund

-b.
-Customers or LECs that have changed their mind after completing a Customer Request;
+- Individual Applicants or LECs that have changed their mind after completing a Customer Request;

 4.3.3 Refund Charge

 - The refund-processing fee will be subtracted from any refund amount that is approved by ESA and will be retained by ESA.

-To request a refund, please email email@example.com.
-Refund requests must include the Customer’s first name and surname, date of birth, the reference number with respect to the relevant Services (if possible), and a brief description of why the Customer requests a refund.
-ESA will then assess the refund request and determine if the Customer is eligible for a refund.
+- Refund requests must include the Individual Applicant’s first name and surname, date of birth, the reference number with respect to the relevant Services (if possible), and a brief description of why the refund is required.
+ESA will then assess the refund request and determine if the Individual Applicant or LEC is eligible for a refund.

-To the full extent permitted by Law, ESA reserves the right to reject any application for a refund in its absolute discretion.
+- To the full extent permitted by Law, ESA reserves the right to reject any application for a refund in its absolute discretion.

 5.1 Right to not proceed with a Customer Request

-ESA may, at its sole discretion, choose to withdraw and not proceed with completion of a Customer Request if:
+- ESA may, at its sole discretion, choose to withdraw and not proceed with completion of a Customer Request if;

-a.
-For individuals applying online, the application process cannot be completed without a valid credit card/ payment
+a for individuals applying online, the application process cannot be completed without a valid credit card/ payment

 5.2 Incomplete Customer Requests